sparlingo/spar_liang/README.md

   > Alternatively, you can run this locally with [the Netlify CLI](https://docs.netlify.com/cli/get-started/)'s by running the `netlify dev` command for more options like receiving a live preview to share (`netlify dev --live`) and the ability to test [Netlify Functions](https://www.netlify.com/products/functions) and [redirects](https://docs.netlify.com/routing/redirects/).

-  ### 2. Deploying
-  - Install the Netlify CLI globally `npm install netlify-cli -g`

-  - Run `hugo`

-  - Then use the `netlify deploy` for a deploy preview link or `netlify deploy --prod` to deploy to production

-  Here are a few other ways you can deploy this template:

-  - Use the Netlify CLI's create from template command `netlify sites:create-template hugo-quickstart` which will create a repo, Netlify project, and deploy it

-  - If you want to utilize continuous deployment through GitHub webhooks, run the Netlify command `netlify init` to create a new project based on your repo or `netlify link` to connect your repo to an existing project

 ## Styling

 We've added some modern styling to this template using Sass within an external stylesheet, this will allow you to easily remove our styling and add in your own.